chigoziedamian/LLM_Application_Chatbot/README.md

 # LLM_Application_Chatbot
-A simple LLM Chatbot Application implementation,
+A simple LLM Chatbot Application implementation, built using Python and Flask